-Canada thistle

-Cirsium arvense (L.) Scop.
+Canada thistle Cirsium arvense (L.) Scop.

-- •Purple flowers form in clusters of 1-5 per branch.
+Purple flowers form in clusters of 1-5 per branch.

-- •Floral bracts are spineless.
+Floral bracts are spineless.

-- Small heads, vanilla scent.
+Small heads, vanilla scent.

-- Lifecycle: Perennial (creeping) - Growth form: Perennial forb - Flower: Purple and borne in clusters of 1-5 per branch.
-About 3/4 in wide.
-June-Oct. - Seeds/Fruit: One-seeded fruits (achenes) are straw or light brown, straight or slightly curved - Leaves: Spiny, alternate, oblong, with the base leaves stalkless extended down along the stem. - Stems: Mature plants range from 2-4 ft tall. - Roots: Two types of roots, horizontal and vertical.
-The horizontal roots produce numerous shoots. while vertical roots store water and nutrients in their many small branches. - Seedling: Early spring growth appears as rosettes with spiny-tipped, wavy leaves. - Other: The floral bracts are spineless.
+- Lifecycle: Perennial - Growth form: Perennial forb - Flower: Flowerheads are purple and borne in clusters of 1-5 per branch.
+Heads are only about 3/4 in wide.
+June-Oct. - Seeds/Fruit: One-seeded fruits (achenes) are straw or light brown, straight or slightly curved - Leaves: Leaves are spiny, alternate, oblong or lance-shaped, with the base leaves stalkless and clasping, or extended down along the stem. - Stems: Mature plants range from 2-4 ft tall. - Roots: Two types of roots, horizontal and vertical.
+The horizontal roots produce numerous shoots, while vertical roots store water and nutrients in their many small branches. - Seedling: Early spring growth appears as rosettes with spiny-tipped, wavy leaves. - Other: The floral bracts are spineless.

-- Mech: Mowing can be effective if done every 10 to 21 days throughout the growing season. - Bio: Graze when plants are young and succulent in the spring.
-Pathogenic rust fungus (Puccinia punctiformis) can be effective on large infestations.
+- Mech: Mowing can be effective if done every 10 to 21 days throughout the growing season. - Bio: Cattle, goats, and sheep will graze when plants are young and succulent in the spring.